eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

 	- Experience in leading a low-power architecture project from start to commercial volume chip production in an advanced node
 	- Experience in post-silicon measurement with the goal of correlating with pre-silicon power forecast
 	- Demonstrated technical innovations with impact on AI or high-performance computing
++ skill set:
+	- Responsible for SoC architecture development to achieve good area/power/performance
+	- Collaborate with Marketing and System team to define chip specifications and product roadmaps
+	- Co-work with algorithm team, design team, verification team to ensure the chip implementation follows architectural intend
+	- Help with chip level RTL design, integration and verification, including FPGA emulation
+	- Maintain chip level c-model to support full chip simulation
+	- Support product validation, ATE test and other chip level issues during high volume ramp-up
+	- Master/Ph.D Degree in Electrical/Communication Engineering or related fields\nMinimum 3 years industry SoC development experience.
+Video processing SoC design experience is preferred
+	- Fluent in Verilog, C/C++
+	- Familiar with clock, reset, low power design
+	- Experience in bus fabric development, integration & performance optimization
+	- Familiar with OCP protocol is a plus
+	- Experience in Perl/python is a plus
+	- Fluent speaking/writing in English and Good communication skill
+	- Self-motivated, Organized, Team Player, Result Oriented, and Fast learning on challenging task
++ skill set:
+	- Independently handle key IC design tasks: Comprehend algorithm or transaction protocol specifications
+	- Develop block-level micro-architecture and implementation with RTL
+	- Preparation of technical documentation
+	- Co-development of verification plan and test case definitions
+	- Chip- and block-level verification debug
+	- Subsystem- and SoC-level integration, including timing constraint definition, logic synthesis, power analysis and timing closure
+	- Support FPGA validation and silicon bring-up
+	- Interface with 3rd party vendors for successful IP integration into SOC
+	- BSEE Degree or above
+	- 3 to 5 years of hands-on experience in digital IC design
+	- Familiar with ASIC design methodology and SoC implementation flow
+	- Experience with common digital IC design CAD tools for simulation, logic synthesis, formal verification and static timing analysis
+	- Attention to detail, self-motivated and the ability to be a team player while working independently
+	- Strong analytical and problem-solving skills
+	- Good communication skills and proficient in written and verbal English
+	- Working experience in one of the following areas is a plus:
+	- Image or video processing IP design
+	- Computer architecture
+	- Interface controllers such as DDR, MIPI, PCI-Express, SATA, USB and HDMI
+	- Mobile or low-power SoC design
+	- Scripting languages such as bash/csh, Perl or Python
++ skill set:
+	- Definition of block level and product level SoC architecture
+	- Work closely with IC design, verification, software, physical design, and marketing teams to ensure SoC meets feature and performance requirements
+	- Modeling, Architecture, Micro architecture, Digital design,& RTL coding
+	- Interconnect exploration including AHB, AXI, ACE, AXI-stream, and NoC  interconnect architectures
+	- Bachelors Science or better in Electrical Engineering or related field.
+	- Masters or better in Electrical Engineering or related field.
+	- Willingness to travel domestically and internationally
+	- Strong communication skills
+	- Experience working with 3rd party teams
+	- Expertise in scripting languages such as Python, TCL, or Perl
+	- Experience developing design models in high level languages like System Verilog and System C
+	- Solid experience in design convergence cycle, including synthesis, timing closure, and verification
+	- Strong background in memory interfaces including DDR3 / DDR4 / LPDDR4 systems
+	- Familiarity with SoC security capabilities and protocols
+	- Experience in profiling SoC system performance
+	- 12 + years of experience in definition of SoCs
++ skill set:
+	- Definition of block level and product level SoC architecture
+	- Work closely with IC design, verification, software, physical design, and marketing teams to ensure SoC meets feature and performance requirements
+	- Modeling, Architecture, Micro architecture, Digital design, & RTL coding
+	- Interconnect exploration including AHB, AXI, ACE, AXI-stream, and NoC  interconnect architectures
+	- Willingness to travel domestically and internationally
+	- Strong communication skills
+	- Experience working with 3rd party teams
+	- Expertise in scripting languages such as Python, TCL, or Perl
+	- Experience developing design models in high level languages like System Verilog and System C
+	- Solid experience in design convergence cycle, including synthesis, timing closure, and verification
+	- Strong background in memory interfaces including DDR3 / DDR4 / LPDDR4 systems
+	- Familiarity with SoC security capabilities and protocols
+	- Experience in profiling SoC system performance
+	- 12 + years of experience in definition of SoCs